The longest-living person on planet earth. The most famous centenarians

 Kane Tanaka and Shimoe Akiyama

-2nd and 4th place in modern ranking the oldest people in the world are also occupied by representatives of Japan - these are Kane Tanaka and Shimoe Akiyama, who celebrated their 115th birthdays in 2018.
-Tanaka adds another 204 days to this round date, while Akiyama adds 67 days.
+2nd and 4th place in modern ranking The oldest people in the world are also representatives of Japan - Kane Tanaka and Shimoe Akiyama, who celebrated their 115th birthdays in 2018.
+Tanaka adds another 204 days to this round date, and Akiyama adds 67 days.

 Kane was born on January 2, 1903.
 During her life, she saw not only her native country, but also the United States, where she went in the 1970s to visit her nephews and nieces.
 Even today, a woman can clearly remember her impressions of the trip, despite how much time has passed!
-Tanaka lives in a nursing home in Fukuoka Prefecture, where she receives constant support as she Kane is no longer able to move without a walker.
-The Japanese woman calls the enduring faith in God the secret of her longevity.
+Tanaka lives in a nursing home in Fukuoka Prefecture, where she receives constant support because...
+Kane is no longer able to walk without a walker.
+The Japanese woman calls her enduring faith in God the secret of her longevity.

 Her compatriot, Shimoe Akiyama, was born just a few months later - on May 19, 1903.
-At the moment, he lives in Aichi Prefecture, where no one can compete with her in terms of the number of years.
+He currently lives in Aichi Prefecture, where not a single resident can compete with her in terms of the number of years.

-Own record holders maximum number years exist in modern Europe.
-Thus, the representative of Italy, Maria Giuseppe Robucci Nargiso, who has lived a total of 115 years and 127 days, is today the oldest person not only in her native country, but throughout the EU.
+Their record holders maximum quantity have existed for years modern Europe.
+Thus, the representative of Italy, Maria Giuseppe Robucci-Nargiso, who has lived for a total of 115 years and 127 days, is today the oldest person not only in her native country, but throughout the EU.
 In a similar global nomination, she takes an honorable 3rd place - after Chie Miyako and Kane Tanaka.

 Maria was born on March 20, 1903.
-At the age of 25, she married Nicola Nargiso, to whom she gave 5 children - Concetta, Angelo, Giuseppe, Filomena and Antonio.
+At the age of 25, she married Nicola Nargiso, to whom she gave birth to 5 children - Concetta, Angelo, Giuseppe, Filomena and Antonio.
 The family was able to survive the 1940s, but still faced serious financial problems.
-In 1982, the husband of Maria Giuseppe died.
+In 1982, Maria Giuseppe's husband died.

-For the 100th anniversary, the Italian was invited to participate in the TV show "La vita in diretta" (Italian - "Life in live").
-Robucci-Nargiso was shown as an active, active woman who, even at such a venerable age, chopped wood on her own!
+For her 100th anniversary, the Italian was invited to participate in the TV show “La vita in diretta” (Italian – “Life in live").
+Robucci-Nargiso was shown as an active, active woman who, even at such a respectable age, chopped wood on her own!

-4 years ago, the centenarian injured her hip as a result of an unsuccessful fall, so she had to lie on the operating table.
-However, even this did not knock Mary down.
-Surprisingly, today both the Italian herself and one of her sons, Angelo, who is also quite a few - 86 years old, are alive.
+4 years ago, the centenarian injured her hip as a result of an unfortunate fall, so she had to lie on the operating table.
+However, even this did not knock Maria down.
+Surprisingly, today both the Italian herself and one of her sons, Angelo, who is also quite old - 86 years old, are alive.

-The woman claims that 3 things helped her to reach such a great age:
+The woman states that 3 things helped her reach such a great age:

 Lucille Randon

-5th place in the global ranking of living centenarians is occupied by Lucile Randon, a representative of France, who celebrated her 114th birthday in 2018.
-Lucille was born on February 11, 1904 in the family of a school teacher, Paul Randon, who at that time taught in the city of Ales.
-The girl was not born alone, but together with her twin sister, who died a year later.
+5th place in the global ranking of living centenarians is occupied by Lucille Randon, a representative of France, who celebrated her 114th birthday in 2018.
+Lucille was born on February 11, 1904 in the family of school teacher Paul Randon, who at that time taught in the city of Ales.
+The girl was born not alone, but together with her twin sister, who died a year later.

 Already at the age of 12, Lucille began working as a governess in one of the Marseille families, and at the age of 16 she moved to Versailles, where she got a job as a home teacher for children.
-She continued to work as an educator for wealthy families until 1945, when she decided to enroll as a nurse in the Vichy hospital, where help was needed to care for the elderly and orphans.
-So she worked for 28 years, after which she devoted herself to serving God, enrolling first in the Savoy monastery, and then, at the age of 105, in the Toulon local monastery.
+She continued to work as a teacher for wealthy families until 1945, when she decided to enroll as a nurse at a hospital in the city of Vichy, where help was needed in caring for the elderly and orphans.
+She worked like this for 28 years, after which she devoted herself to serving God, entering first a Savoy monastery and then, at the age of 105, a local monastery in Toulon.

-The absolute champion can also be distinguished among the representatives of the strong half of humanity, - we are talking about the late Japanese Jiroemon Kimura, who was born on April 19, 1897 and died on June 12, 2013.
+The absolute record holder can also be distinguished among the representatives of the stronger half of humanity - we're talking about about the late Japanese Jiroemon Kimura, born April 19, 1897 and died June 12, 2013.
 None of the men could compete with the age of Kimura, who lived 116 years and 54 days.

-For 45 years of his life, Jiroemon devoted himself to working in the post office, but upon reaching the age of 90, he decided to start running a personal household - a farm.
-Despite the fact that the man’s legs soon weakened, until the end of his days he remained active and positive: he was interested in politics, gave interviews to journalists and reporters, talked with the younger generation, watched sumo competitions.
-The key to longevity Kimura called regular physical exercise and a healthy but moderate diet.
-Jiroemon urged not to overeat, even if the food is very tasty, and always know when to stop.
+Jiroemon devoted the entire 45 years of his life to working in the post office, but upon reaching 90 years old he decided to start running a personal farm - a farm.
+Despite the fact that the man’s legs soon became weak, until the end of his days he remained active and positive: he was interested in politics, gave interviews to journalists and reporters, communicated with the younger generation, and watched sumo competitions.
+Kimura called regular exercise the key to longevity. physical exercise and a healthy but moderate diet.
+Jiroemon urged not to overeat, even if the food is very tasty, and to always use moderation.

 Unconfirmed centenarian

-However, not all of the oldest people are verified, verified and listed in official statistics.
-For example, a living Indian, Mahashta Mursassi, states that he was born on January 6, 1835.
-This means that a man should be no less than 183 years old!
+However, not all the oldest people are tested, verified and included in official statistics.
+For example, the living Indian Mahashta Mursasi states that he was born on January 6, 1835.
+This means that the man must be no less than 183 years old!

-However, the Guinness Book of Records refuses to recognize Mursassi as a record holder, citing insufficient supporting documents.
-It is not possible to ask the doctors who have ever treated Makhashta, because. last man who worked with him died in 1971.
+However, the Guinness Book of Records refuses to recognize Mursasi as a record holder, citing insufficient supporting documents.
+It is not possible to ask doctors who have ever treated Mahashta, because... last man, who worked with him, died back in 1971.

-Mursassi was born in major city Bangalore back when India was British colony.
-All his life he worked as a shoemaker until he retired… At the age of 122.
-The man could not even imagine that he would celebrate the anniversary of 180 years.
-Murashi, who enjoys every passing day, treats life philosophically, and therefore thanks death for such a long respite.
-Until representatives of the Guinness Book of Records conduct a genetic examination and find out the real age of Makhashta, the laurels of the championship will belong to the 112-year-old Japanese Masazo Nonako.
+Mursasi was born in big city Bangalore back when India was British colony.
+He worked as a shoemaker all his life until he retired...
+At the age of 122.
+The man could not even imagine that he would celebrate his 180th birthday.
+Murashi, who enjoys every passing day, has a philosophical attitude towards life, and therefore thanks death for such a long reprieve.
+Until representatives of the Guinness Book of Records conduct a genetic examination and find out the real age of Makhashta, the championship laurels will belong to the 112-year-old Japanese Masazo Nonako.

 The oldest Russian woman

-AT Russian Federation also has its oldest resident - we are talking about Nana Tsukovna Shaova, who lives in the Kabardino-Balkarian village of Zayukovo.
-The only documents confirming the age of a woman are a passport and a certificate from the Russian Book of Records.
-However, the date of birth in these papers is conditional, because the birth certificate has not been preserved, and Nanu herself does not remember on which day she was born.
-She remembers only the year - 1890.
-This means that by now she has already turned 128 years old.
+IN Russian Federation it also has its oldest resident - we are talking about Nana Tsukovna Shaova, who lives in the Kabardino-Balkarian village of Zayukovo.
+The only documents confirming a woman’s age are a passport and a certificate from the Russian Book of Records.
+However, the date of birth in these papers is conditional, because the birth certificate has not been preserved, and Nanu herself does not remember exactly what day she was born.
+She only remembers the year - 1890.
+This means that by now she is already 128 years old.

 How old is the oldest person in the world